ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [SequencingProcessFile](SequencingProcessFile.md) - A SequencingProcessFile is a File that is associated with a SequencingProcess.
      * [StudyFile](StudyFile.md) - A StudyFile is a File that is associated with a Study.
  * [Individual](Individual.md) - An Individual is a Person who is participating in a Study.
- * [LibraryPreparationProtocol](LibraryPreparationProtocol.md) - Information about the library_preparation of an sequencing experiment.
+ * [LibraryPreparationProtocol](LibraryPreparationProtocol.md) - The Library Preparation Protocol captures information about the Library Preparation of an Sequencing Experiment.
  * [Publication](Publication.md) - The Publication entity represents a publication.
 While a publication can be any article that is published, the minimum expectation is that the publication has a valid DOI.
  * [Sample](Sample.md) - A sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 A sample is prepared from a Biospecimen (isolate or tissue).
  * [SequencingExperiment](SequencingExperiment.md) - An sequencing experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
- * [SequencingProcess](SequencingProcess.md) - A sequencing process linking a sample to sequencing output.
+ * [SequencingProcess](SequencingProcess.md) - The Sequencing Process captures the technical parameters that were used to produce sequencing output from a Sample.
+It links a Sample to sequencing output.
- * [SequencingProtocol](SequencingProtocol.md) - Information about the sequencing of a sample.
+ * [SequencingProtocol](SequencingProtocol.md) - The Sequencing Protocol captures information about parameters and metadata associated with a Sequencing Experiment.
- * [Study](Study.md) - Studies are experimental investigations of a particular phenomenon.
+ * [Study](Study.md) - A Study is an experimental investigation of a particular phenomenon.
 It involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.
  * [Submission](Submission.md) - A grouping entity that represents information about one or more entities.
 A submission can be considered as a set of inter-related (and inter-connected) entities that represent a data submission to GHGA.
- * [Trio](Trio.md) - A trio is defined by three individuals representing an individual and their parents.
+ * [Trio](Trio.md) - A trio is a study design that involves the genetic analysis of three individuals within a family unit.
+It consists of a child and their biological parents.

 ### Mixins